nnset/iot-cloud-connector/README.md

 | shutdownIsCompleteChannel  | ConnectionsHandler on writes on it.
 A message must be added only when ConnectionsHandler has completed its shutdown procedure. |

-#### storage.DeviceConnectionsStatsStorageInterface
+#### storage.DeviceConnectionsStorageInterface

 > How individual IoT devices connections stats are stored offering some global stats as well.

-Check a ready to use thread safe in memory implementation at [storage.InMemoryDeviceConnectionsStatsStorage](storage/inMemoryDeviceConnectionsStatsStorage.go)
+Check a ready to use thread safe in memory implementation at [storage.InMemoryDeviceConnectionsStorage](storage/inMemoryDeviceConnectionsStorage.go)

 #### servers.CloudConnectorAPIInterface